 Bajan John Archer was so notorious in Trinidad & Tobago at the turn of the twentieth century that his nickname “Badjohn” entered that nation’s vocabulary.
 He was one of many Bajans who contributed significantly to Trinidad & Tobago’s history and culture.
 Take for instance pan, that quintessential Trini art form.
-It’s early development was accelerated by the input of Bajans, most notably: Cecil Ward and Lt.
+It’s early development was accelerated by the input of Bajans, most notably: Cecil Ward (Bajan Cecil) and Lt.
 Joseph Nathaniel Griffiths.

 Cecil Ward was known to the early steelband world as “Bajan Cecil”, whose story is found in: The Illustrated Story of Pan.
 Born in Barbados in 1923, Ward grew up with his father and grandparents, his mother having early on migrated to greener pastures in Trinidad.

 Bajan school children at the time had some training in music, for singing was on every primary school curriculum.
 Trinidadian school children only studied music if they were in an orphanage or took piano lessons, which only girls did.